cncd/cncd/content/spec/ir.md

 }
 ```

 ### The `tmpfs` attribute

 Mount an empty temporary file system inside of the container.
+This value is of type `string[]` and is optional.

 ```json
 [